-Communicare Family Day Care Educators (formerly known as Communicare Family Day Care Providers or Carers), provide a home based child care service that offers care and developmental activities for families with young children.
+Communicare Family Day Care Educators (formerly known as Communicare Family Day Care Providers or Carers), provide a home based child care service that offers care and deducation.

-We are committed to meeting the needs and expectations of all families by providing quality home based care where we will strive to promote care in a safe, supportive and stimulating environment which ensures that each child will be respected for their individuality and nurtured in happy surroundings where emphasis is placed on fostering children’s self esteem.
+We are committed to meeting the needs and expectations of all families by providing quality home based care where we will strive to promote education and care in a safe, supportive and stimulating environment which ensures that each child will be respected for their individuality and nurtured to learn and develop at their own pace.

 The Service provides a support service for Educators, parents and children.
 We assist parents with updated information on Educators’ vacancies.
 We offer advice and support educators on the care provided to families and undertake the necessary administrative activities, which enables parents to have access to Government funding and Child Care Benefit (CCB) and Child Care Rebate (CCR) .